InterCentury/cpp-playground/README.md

 - ❌ Do NOT redistribute without proper credit
 - ✅ You **may use this project as a reference** for your own learning

-All work in these folders is original and part of my personal C++ learning roadmap under BinaryOxide.
+All work in these folders is original and part of my personal C++ learning roadmap under https://github.com/InterCentury.

 Thank you for respecting my effort.